ravikumar9130/Eloquent-javascript-problem-solving/README.md

 # Eloquent-javascript-problem-solving
-# This repository is for Solving problems from&lt;i> Eloquent javascript &lt;/i>  Exercise
+# This repository is for Solving problems from <i> Eloquent javascript </i>  Exercise